yoshoku/magro/README.md

 ## Installation

-Magro dependents some external libraries to provides functions loading image file.
+Magro dependents libpng and libjpeg to provides functions loading image file.
+It is recommended that using libpng version 1.6 or later.

 macOS:

     $ brew install libpng libjpeg

-Ubuntu:
+Ubuntu (bionic):

     $ sudo apt-get install libpng-dev libjpeg-dev